heubachmedia/hmReports-Release/Documentation/Tutorial/Palette.md

 - Give the subform an object name ("palette" in our example).
 A variable name is not needed, so it can be empty.
 - Now uncheck the option *Output subform* in the object properties.
 - Now select the *detail form* from the object property palette ("hmReports_Palette"):
+- The expression type must be *object*
+- Bind the object as a form-attribute in *Variable or Expression*, like *Form.palette* in our example

 ![Subform property Palette](../Pictures/SubformPropertyPalette.png)